watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

 In this task, you will increase the number of instances for the API deployment in the Kubernetes management dashboard.
 While it is deploying, you will observe the changing status.

-1. From the navigation menu, select Workloads\>Deployments, and then select the API deployment.
+1. From the navigation menu, select **Workloads** -> **Deployments**, and then select the API deployment.

-2. Select SCALE.
+2. Select **SCALE**.

    ![In the Workloads > Deployments > api bar, the Scale icon is highlighted.](media/image89.png)

-3. Change the number of pods to 2, and then select **OK**.
+3. Change the number of pods to `2`, and then select **OK**.

    ![In the Scale a Deployment dialog box, 2 is entered in the Desired number of pods box.](media/image116.png)

    > **Note**: If the deployment completes quickly, you may not see the deployment Waiting states in the dashboard, as described in the following steps.

-4. From the Replica Set view for the API, you will see it is now deploying and that there is one healthy instance and one pending instance.
+4. From the **Replica Set** view for the **API**, you will see it is now deploying and that there is one healthy instance and one pending instance.

    ![Replica Sets is selected under Workloads in the navigation menu on the left, and at right, Pods status: 1 pending, 1 running is highlighted.
 Below that, a red arrow points at the API deployment in the Pods box.](media/image117.png)

-5. From the navigation menu, select Deployments from the list.
+5. From the navigation menu, select **Deployments** from the list.
 Note that the api service has a pending status indicated by the grey timer icon, and it shows a pod count 1 of 2 instances (shown as "1/2").

    ![In the Deployments box, the api service is highlighted with a grey timer icon at left and a pod count of 1/2 listed at right.](media/image118.png)

-6. From the Navigation menu, select Workloads.
+6. From the Navigation menu, select **Workloads**.
 From this view, note that the health overview in the right panel of this view.
 You will see the following:

    - One deployment and one replica set are each healthy for the api service.